wwf971/REDQ/README.md

 python src/main.py --env_index 1 --algorithm sac --device cuda:1
 ```

--  env_index: 1 for 'hopper', 2 for 'walker', 3 for 'ant', 4 for 'humanoid'.
-- alorithm: sac or redq

 Each experiment will create a folder in output/, where data will be stored.

 ## Hyperparameters
 - algorithm. redq or sac.
     - command line argument `--algorithm sac`

+- task. mujoco task agent will be trained on.
+    - command line argument `--env_index 1`
+    - 1 for 'hopper', 2 for 'walker', 3 for 'ant', 4 for 'humanoid'.

 - $N$. ensemble size. number of Q functions. default: 20.
     - command line argument `--critic_num 20`